mozilla/addon-sdk/packages/jetpack-core/docs/api-utils.md

 Options objects or "dictionaries" are also common throughout the high-level APIs.
 The guidelines recommend that public constructors should generally define a single `options` parameter rather than defining many parameters.
-Since one of Jetpack's principles is to be friendly to developers, ideally all properties on options dictionaries should be checked for correct type, and informative error messages should be generated when clients make mistakes.
+Since one of the SDK's principles is to be friendly to developers, ideally all properties on options dictionaries should be checked for correct type, and informative error messages should be generated when clients make mistakes.
 With the `validateOptions` function, your module can easily do so.